Jerrysuper123/javaIntroduction/README.md

 ## Java variables types
 There are a lot more, below is just the basics
 Float, long, double must be ended with f, l, and d
+- It seems only float number needs to be ended with f, with higher version of Java
 ```
         //1 byte 2^8=> 256 combination signed number between -128 and 127
         byte number = 125;